Mary Docherty: Early life and family

 Mary Docherty was born on 27 April 1908 in the town of Cowdenbeath.
 Her parents were Janet Todd, who worked in a theatre, and William Docherty, a miner.
 She was the second of three daughters.
 Her father had lost his job due to his political work with the Communist Party, and as a result was forced to sell firewood to support the family.
 Due to the family's financial circumstances, they were often forced to subsist on cheap local herring, including when Mary's mother was pregnant with Mary.
-Docherty's small size as a baby was attributed to this diet.
+Docherty's small size as a baby was attributed to this restricted diet.

 The county of Fife, of which Cowdenbeath was a burgh, was a stronghold of the Communist Party; Docherty later stated that "Fife was just as radical" as Clydeside, and that the local party had been asked to "slow down" by the party headquarters in London.
 Docherty's father was a member of the Fife Communist Anarchist Group, and later a founding member of the Communist Party.
 She was influenced by her father's political activism, as well as by the poverty and hunger that her family endured.
 Her father wrote political plays, in which Docherty would perform as a child.
 She contracted tuberculosis at the age of four, due partly to the malnutrition her mother had experienced.
 She later said that the strike of 1921, during which the British army was brought in to Cowdenbeath to support the local police, was very influential on her.
 She was 13 years old at the time.

 As a child, she attended a Socialist Sunday School which taught politics, science, and geography.
 She later switched to the Proletarian Sunday School, which had a similar ideology, and encouraged children to discuss politics.
-Her academic record at school was good, and she passed an exam allowing her to enroll in "Higher Grade," but she dropped out of school in 1922.
+Her academic record at school was good, and she passed an exam allowing her to enroll in "Higher Grade", but she dropped out of school in 1922.
 Docherty remained single throughout her life, but played a maternal role in the life of her adopted younger sister Frances.
 She also took care of her mother until the latter died at the age of 100.